KDHARSAN/A-U-Net-Driven-Semantic-Segmentation-Approach-for-Early-Glaucoma-Detection-in-Fundus-Imaging/README.md

 # Automated Glaucoma Detection Using U-Net

 ## 1. Introduction
 This project presents a fully automated glaucoma detection system based on a U-Net deep learning architecture.
-The system performs optic disc (OD) and optic cup (OC) segmentation from retinal fundus images, computes the Cup-to-Disc Ratio (CDR), and classifies glaucoma using structural biomarkers.
+The system performs optic disc and optic cup segmentation from retinal fundus images, computes the Cup-to-Disc Ratio (CDR), and classifies glaucoma using structural biomarkers.
 The framework is designed for scalable clinical screening and tele-ophthalmology applications.

 ---